Probabilistic Robustness Analysis in High Dimensional Space: Application to Semantic Segmentation Network: Experiments

 \section{Experiments}

-In our numerical evaluation, we pose three different research questions and address each of them using numerical results.
+In our numerical evaluation, we pose two different research questions and address each of them using numerical results.
 The main one is available in this section and the rest of them are in Appendix \ref{apdx:RQs}.
 We utilized a Linux machine, with $48$ GB of GPU memory, $512$ GB of RAM, and $112$ CPUs.

-\paragraph{RQ1: How does the technique scale with model size, number of perturbed pixels, and perturbation level?
-How does output high dimensionality, and the irregularity in output distribution of large and complex NNs make our guarantees overly conservative? } To assess scalability, we test our verification method on high-dimensional datasets (e.g., Lung Segmentation \citep{Jaeger2014lungdata1,Candemir2014lungdata2}, OCTA-500 \citep{j.media.2024.103092-19}, CamVid \citep{Brostow2009camvid}) using large pre-trained models.
+\paragraph{RQ1: How does the technique scale with model size and dimensionality, number of perturbed pixels, and perturbation level? } To assess scalability, we test our verification method on high-dimensional datasets (e.g., Lung Segmentation \citep{Jaeger2014lungdata1,Candemir2014lungdata2}, OCTA-500 \citep{j.media.2024.103092-19}, CamVid \citep{Brostow2009camvid}) using large pre-trained models.
 We evaluate performance on a subset of $200$ test images across varying perturbation dimensions and magnitudes, with results shown in Figure~\ref{fig:ablation}.
-Model details and probabilistic guarantees are summarized in Table~\ref{tbl:lm}, where we show the following $\langle \epsilon, \ell, m \rangle$ guarantee:
+Model details and probabilistic guarantees are summarized in Table~\ref{tbl:lm}, where we show the following $\langle \epsilon, \ell, m \rangle$ guarantee\footnote{The surrogate-based technique in \cite{hashemiscaling} could not handle our perturbation dimensions.}:

 In these experiments, we studied an $r$-dimensional darkening adversary (see Figure \ref{fig:problem}), where $r'$ pixels in an image $x$ with intensity above $150/255$ in all channels are randomly selected for perturbation ($r = nc \times r'$).
 Each direction $x_i^{\text{noise}}$ corresponds to darkening a channel of one such pixels, and $x^{\text{adv}}$ is parameterized by an $r$-dimensional coefficient vector $\lambda \in [\underline{\lambda}, \overline{\lambda}]$.
 Here, $\overline{\lambda}$ induces full darkening (intensity zero), while $\underline{\lambda}$ applies partial darkening.
 This bound defines the perturbation space $x^{\text{adv}} \in \mathbf{I}$.
 We also present a demo for the status of all pixels in the segmentation mask in Figures~\ref{fig:visualcamvid},\ref{fig:visualLS} and \ref{fig:visualOCTA}.